Bat Creek Stone: Analysis and debate

-Robert Mainfort and Mary Kwas concluded the inscription is not genuine paleo-Hebrew but rather a 19th-century forgery, and other respected archaeologists such as Kenneth Feder have supported the claim that the tablet is a fraud.
+Robert Mainfort and Mary Kwas concluded the inscription is not genuine paleo-Hebrew but rather a 19th-century forgery, and other archaeologists such as Kenneth Feder have supported the claim that the tablet is a fraud.
 Mainfort and Kwas have identified the source of the inscription.
 It was most likely copied from the General History, Cyclopedia, and Dictionary of Freemasonry.
 This specific volume was "extensively reprinted during the latter half of the nineteenth century", and would have been available to the forger.
 Archaeologist Bradley T. Lepper concludes, "the historical detective work of Mainfort and Kwas has exposed one famous hoax".
 And Professor in Biblical Studies and Ancient Near Eastern Studies at Johns Hopkins University, Kyle McCarter expresses, "the Bat Creek stone has no place in the inventory of Hebrew inscriptions from the time of the First Jewish Revolt against Rome" and "belongs to the melodrama of American archaeology in the late 19th century".
 McCarter concluded, "It seems probable that we are dealing here not with a coincidental similarity but with a fraud".

 Current location

-The Bat Creek Stone remains the property of the Smithsonian Institution, and is catalogued in the collections of the Department of Anthropology, National Museum of Natural History, NMNH catalog number 8013771 and original US National Museum number A134902-0.
+The Bat Creek Stone remains the property of the Smithsonian Institution, and is catalogued in the collections of the Department of Anthropology, National Museum of Natural History, NMNH catalog number A134902-0.
 From August 2002 to November 2013, it was on loan to the Frank H. McClung Museum at the University of Tennessee, Knoxville.
-It has subsequently been loaned to the Museum of the Cherokee Indian in Cherokee, N.C., where it has been on display since 2015.
+It was subsequently been loaned to the Museum of the Cherokee Indian in Cherokee, N.C., where it was on display 2015 - 2021.